polyseam/cndi/docs/up-and-running.md

 ### Using non-microk8s distributions

-If you are using a distribution that isn't based on Microk8s, you should be able to get access to your cluster locally with 2 simple steps:
+If you are using a distribution that isn't based on Microk8s (`eks`,`aks`,`gke`), you should be able to get access to your cluster locally with 2 simple steps:

 1. After a successful deployment, run the following command to get the outputs from your cluster's latest deployment